Super Mario Bros. 3: Gameplay

 Completing stages allows the player to progress through the overworld map and to succeeding worlds.
 Each world features a final stage with a boss to defeat.
 The first seven worlds feature an airship controlled by one of the Koopalings, while the player battles Bowser in his castle in the eighth world as the Final Boss.
 Other map icons include large boulders and locked doors that impede paths.
 Mini-games and bonus screens on the map provide the player a chance to obtain special power-ups and additional lives.
 Power-ups obtained in these mini-games are stored in a reserve, and can be activated by the player from the map screen.

 In addition to special items from previous games like the Super Mushroom, Super Star, and the Fire Flower, new power-ups are introduced that provide the player with new options.
 The Super Leaf and Tanooki Suit give Mario raccoon and tanooki appearances respectively, allowing him to fly for a short period of time.
 The Tanooki Suit also enables him to turn into Statue Mario to avoid enemies for a short period of time.
 Changing into a Tanooki statue while jumping results in Mario pounding the ground and killing whatever enemies are directly under him; this is the first appearance of the now standard "ground pound" move in the Mario series.
 The new "Frog Suit" highly increases the character's underwater speed and agility, and boosts jumping height on land.
 Another new suit, the Hammer Suit, gives Mario the appearance of the Hammer Bro. enemy and allows him to throw hammers at enemies and resist fire attacks when crouching.

 Super Mario Bros.
-3 includes a multiplayer option which allows two players to play the game by taking turns at navigating the overworld map and accessing stage levels.
+3 includes a multiplayer option which allows two players to play by taking turns at navigating the overworld map and accessing stage levels.
 The first player controls Mario, while the other controls Luigi (a palette swap of Mario).
 Through this mode, players can access several mini-games, including a remake of the original Mario Bros. arcade game, in which one player has the opportunity to steal the cards of another, but may lose their turn if they lose the mini-game.